CSE-110-Winter-2024/project-team-2/docs/2024-02-09 Meeting Notes.md

 - Goals for next standup: N/A

 Keisuke Hirano + Vivian Liu
-- What you’ve been working on:
+- What you’ve been working on: US2 (cross and uncross goals) is in progress
 - Blockers: N/A
 - Goals for next standup: N/A